Ceagah/JWT-auth/Readme.md

 # Backend for JWT authentication

 Create a new project, to learn about backend and JWT authentication.
+This is a two-way project.
+The back is here, and the front is at [Front-End](https://github.com/Ceagah/blog-project)

 ## Rules
 For this application, we will use the following rules: